EMERGING MARKETS-Return of king dollar slams EM currencies

 Weighing on emerging market currencies .MIEM00000CUS globally, the U.S. dollar index =USD extended its sharp rally after a hotter-than-expected U.S. nonfarm payrolls number on Friday renewed fears of further rate hikes from the Fed.

-Turkey's lira TRY= hit a record low of 18.85 against the dollar and its stock markets tumbled as a major earthquake added to pressures from the dollar, geopolitical risks and surprise inflation readings out of the country.
+Turkey's lira briefly dipped to a record low of 18.85 and its main stock market fell on Monday as a major earthquake added to pressures from a strong dollar and the war in Ukraine, as well as a surprise inflation reading.

 "Typically in natural disasters, the first reaction is to sell assets and move to safety, so I wouldn't be surprised if that's what's happening today," said Rachel Ziemba, founder of Ziemba Insights.